tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-meme15-i-m-a-blogger.md

 ---
-title: '#meme15: I’m A Blogger.
-Why?'
+title: "#meme15: I'm A Blogger.
+Why?"
 author: Jes Borland
 type: post
 date: 2011-12-15T18:15:00+00:00
 ID: 1444
 excerpt: "It's time for a new meme!
-My good friend Jason Strate (twitter | blog) wants us to blog on the 15th-ish of each month.
+My good friend Jason Strate wants us to blog on the 15th-ish of each month.
 The first topic is: Blogging.
 Why did I start blogging?
 Why do I keep doing it?"
 url: /index.php/itprofessionals/professionaldevelopment/meme15-i-m-a-blogger/
 views:
   - 4002